xsuite/xsuite/docs/particlesmanip.rst

-It is often convenient to generate new Particles objects starting from a given reference particle which defines for example the particle type (charge and mass) and the reference energy and momentum with respect to which the coordinates.
+It is often convenient to generate new Particles objects starting from a given reference particle which defines for example the particle type (charge and mass) and the reference energy and momentum.
-This can be accomplished using the :meth:`xpart.build_particles` function, which features different modes as illustrated in the following.
+This can be accomplished using the :meth:`xpart.build_particles` function, which features three different modes illustrated in the following.

 The ``set`` mode
 ----------------